-All people in BC age five or older may register for a COVID-19 vaccination appointment as part of the province's vaccination program.
+All people in BC age six months or older may register for a COVID-19 vaccination appointment as part of the province's vaccination program.
 Youth age 12 to 17 do not need to be accompanied by a parent or guardian to receive the vaccine.
-Children age five to 11 require consent.

 To get vaccinated through a provincial clinic, register online through the provincial vaccine registration webpage.

 In order to register online, you must provide your first and last name, date of birth, postal code, your Personal Health Number (PHN isn't mandatory if you don't have one) and an email address or a phone number that can receive text messages.

 After registering, confirmation via email or text should come within 15 to 30 minutes, but could take up to 24 hours.

 You can also register by phone at 1-833-838-2323 from 7 a.m. to 7 p.m., every day, with reduced hours on statutory holidays.
 Dial 711 if you are hearing-impaired.